• Eases nausea and motion sickness

 May help manage Type 2 diabetes.
 In a study reported in the journal International Food Sciences and Nutrition, researchers in India identified ginger as having high potential for managing Type 2 diabetes.

 May help to prevent colon cancer.
 Preliminary findings at the University of Minnesota Hormel Institute in Austin, Minnesota, suggest that ginger may slow the growth of human colorectal cancer cells.
+Studies have shown that ginger extract inhibited growth and progression in human prostate cancer cells and killed cancer cells without affecting healthy prostate cells.

 May be used to combat ovarian cancer.
 Early findings from a study at the University of Michigan Comprehensive Cancer Center show that ginger may be associated with the death of ovarian cancer cells.